Iterative Alignment Flows: EXPERIMENTS

+\paragraph{Our Methods} For our methods, except for INB, as a comparison, we also report the results with the single-layer independent (na\"ive) barycenter (NB) (assume all features are independent of each other and learn alignment maps directly without any projection) and multi-layer random rotation followed by NB (Rand-INB).
+Number of layers and other parameters are in the appendix.

+\textit{Computational complexity of INB.} The complexity of the maximization is $\mathcal{O}(J(\nobs \nclass \ndir(d+\log \nobs)+\ndir^2d+\ndir^3))$, where $J, \nclass, \nobs, d, \ndir$ are the number of iterations ($J_{\textnormal{max}}$ in \autoref{alg:max-k-sw}), classes, samples per class, dimensions, and latent dimensions, respectively.
+The terms come from projecting down to $\ndir$ dimensions, computing SWD via sorting, and updating the projection matrix.
+The complexity of the inner minimization is $\mathcal{O}(\nobs \nclass \ndir)$ since each latent dimension can be computed independently and primarily estimates histograms, which have piecewise linear CDFs and inverse CDFs.

-\mysubsubsection{2D experiments} The qualitative results in \autoref{fig:2d-k2-qualitative} illustrate that our methods (Tree, mSWD-NB) find shared latent spaces closer to the barycenter distribution (since the transportation cost is low) whereas density destructors (DD) ignores transportation costs and projects both distributions to the uniform distribution.
-The results for the 2D datasets with $k=2$ in \autoref{tab:2d-k2-barycenter-flow} demonstrate that our iterative barycenter flows perform comparable or better than the baseline methods (DD, SIG) in terms of the pushforward constraint, which is measured by the empirical Wasserstein-2 distance on test data (WD), while having significantly lower transportation cost (TC) on test data.
-Additional experiments and results for $k>2$ in appendix.
+\paragraph{2D Experiments} The qualitative results in \autoref{fig:2d-k2-qualitative} illustrate that our method (INB) finds shared latent space where the transportation cost is low (i.e., where the map distorts the original distributions less), whereas density destructors (DD) ignores transportation costs and projects both distributions to the uniform distribution.
+The results for the 2D datasets with $\nclass=2$ in \autoref{tab:2d-k2-barycenter-flow} demonstrate that our iterative flows perform comparable or better than the baseline methods (DD, SINF-Align) in terms of alignment, which is measured by the empirical Wasserstein-2 distance on test data (WD), while having significantly lower transportation cost (TC) on test data. \autoref{fig:2d-convergence} shows that INB converges much faster than Rand-NB.
+Additional experiments and results for $\nclass>2$ are in appendix.